On the Dominance of Truth-Telling in Gradual Mechanisms: Applications

-Example \ref{example1} shows that illuminating some information about a bidder's decision at the current price level may destroy her incentive for truth-telling.
+Example \ref{example1} shows that illuminating some information about a bidder's decision at the current price level may destroy her truthful incentive.
 The following Example \ref{example2} demonstrates that it is not always the case, i.e., some information can indeed be transmitted without hurting the incentive for truth-telling.

 \begin{example} Suppose $n = 3$ and $m = 2$.
 Let bidders $1$ and $2$ make decisions simultaneously.
 Let bidder $3$ be informed about whether or not bidders $1$ and $2$ have both stayed in the auction.
-It is obvious that this ascending-price auction is essentially delivered by a single ILL from the direct mechanism.
-We can show that it is IC since this ILL is incentive-preserving.
+This ascending-price auction is essentially delivered by a single ILL from the direct mechanism.
+We can show that it is incentive compatible since this ILL is incentive-preserving.
 To see this, first apply the condition with respect to bidders $1$ and $3$.
 Bidder $3$ might learn bidder $1$'s decision under the speculation that bidder $2$ has stayed in the auction.
 Note that staying in the auction corresponds to bidding $2$ and leaving the auction corresponds to bidding $1$.
 Let $EV(b_1, b_2, b_3 | v_1)$ where $b_1, b_2, b_3, v_1\in \{1, 2\}$ be bidder $1$'s expected payoff given bids $(b_1, b_2, b_3)$ when her true private value is $v_1$.
 The incentive-preservation condition requires us to examine the following four inequalities: $EV(2, 2, 1 | 2)\geq EV(1, 2, 2 | 2)$, $EV(2, 2, 2 | 2)\geq EV(1, 2, 1 | 2)$, $EV(1, 2, 2 | 1)\geq EV(2, 2, 1 | 1)$, and $EV(1, 2, 1 | 1)\geq EV(2, 2, 2 | 1)$.
 Since all four inequalities hold, truth-telling is dominant for bidder $1$.
 The dominance of truth-telling for bidder $2$ can be similarly demonstrated. \end{example}